abesto/clox-rs/NOTES.md

 * End of Chapter 28
   * Performance is really starting to suffer now from the differences in `clox` and `clox-rs` memory management.
 We're down to being 18.28 ± 0.48 slower, with most of the time being spent in looking up heap values and in GC.
+  * Switching the heap to use `HopSlotMap` instead of `HashMap` for data storage gives a significant speed-up, now "only" 11.31 ± 0.44 times slower than `clox`.